Ale-JRD/Alblogtrad/content/post/Trad-2/index.md

 Thanks to this, the bubbling pleasure inside Yuu seemed to be slowly spreading throughout his body.

-「Hii, ahh!
-Ahh, ahh, big sis… Se… ra… Hnn, kuh!」
+"Hii, ahh!
+Ahh, ahh, big sis… Se… ra… Hnn, kuh!"

 Moving from his shoulder and collarbone to his chest, Sera’s mouth licked and sucked on Yuu’s nipples.